General Admissions Requirements

 Technology Center – Dual Credit for High School Students

-Student submits Technology Center Diploma and Application for Articulated Credit to Dean of the Tennessee College of Applied Technology (TCAT).
-The dean will award warranted credit and submit to Associate Vice President for Academic Affairs for approval.
-Upon approval, application information will be entered in a database for escrow and accountability which the dean maintains then will be forwarded to the Records Department for assigning credit on Banner.
+Student submits Technology Center Diploma and Application for Articulated Credit to Tech-Track Coordinator.
+The coordinator will award warranted credit and submit to Associate Vice President for Academic Affairs for approval.
+Upon approval, application information will be entered in a database for escrow and accountability which the Tech-Track Coordinator maintains then will be forwarded to the Records Department for assigning credit on Banner.
 The credit will be assigned an AP grade and will not count towards GPA calculation.
 Credit must be applied for and issued within two (2) years of Technology Center graduation; once credit is issued the students will retain credit.

-A student may audit college-level or Tennessee College of Applied Technology (TCAT) courses.
+A student may audit college-level or Tennessee Technology Center courses.
 Auditing may be denied based on available space or if restricted by program of study.